grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/set-up-github-workflows.md

 :::

-### Storing your Access Policy token as a Repository Secret in GitHub
+### Storing your Access Policy token as a repository secret in GitHub

 1. Access Repository Settings: